daob/automtmm/doc/bibliography.rst

     *Design, Evaluation, and Analysis of Questionnaires for Survey Research*.
     New York: Wiley.

+.. [sarisfrth] Saris, W. E., A. Satorra and W. van der Veld (2007)
+    *Testing structural equation models or detection of misspecifications?*
+    Forthcoming.

 .. [sqp2007] Saris, W. E., D. Oberski, and S. Kuipers. *SQP: Survey Quality
     Predictor* (computer programme). <http://www.sqp.nl/>

+.. [satorra1992] Satorra, A. Asymptotic Robust Inferences in the Analysis
+    of Mean and Covariance Structures. *Sociological Methodology*, 22, pp.  249-278

 .. [willis2005] Willis, B. G. (2004).
     *Cognitive interviewing: a tool for improving questionnaire design*.
     London: Sage.

-.. [zouwen1998]  Van der Zouwen, J. en W. Dijkstra (1998).
+.. [zouwen1998] Zouwen, J. van der and W. Dijkstra (1998).
     Het vraaggesprek onderzocht.
 Wat zegt het verloop van de interactie in survey-interviews over de kwaliteit van de vraagformulering?
     [The survey interview dissected.
-What does the course of the interaction in survey-interviews tell us about the quality of the question formulation?]
+What does the course of interaction in survey-interviews tell us about the quality of the question formulation?]
     *Sociologische Gids*, 45(6), 387-403.